Written in 2017, with a few updates in 2022.

 They’re not alone.
 With rents skyrocketing and wages staying flat, working families across the Twin Cities are struggling to afford safe, stable places to live.
 It’s difficult to get ahead.
 When Kathy became pregnant with their second son, Devin, they realized their family was growing but they weren’t any closer to owning their own place.

 “We got to a point where we decided we might as well try something,” Kathy says.
-They went to a Habitat orientation, and to their surprise they were in the income range and accepted.
-Soon they were rushing to complete their requirements, including sweat equity hours.
+They went to a Habitat orientation, and to their surprise, they were in the income range and accepted.
+Soon they were rushing to complete their requirements so they could close on a Habitat home.

 “Excuse me, but is that the first nail you’re pounding into your house?” he said.